Altiplano Adventure

 Day 12 - Atacama Salt Flats

-Exploring the area surrounding San Pedro, we head first to the deep blue lakes of Miniques and Miscanti and the pretty whitewashed village of Toconao with its traditional church.
-From here we continue to Chaxa Lagoon in the Salar de Atacama, often frequented by flamingos.
+Exploring the area surrounding San Pedro, we head first to the deep blue lakes of Miniques and Miscanti and from here we continue to the Salar de Atacama, the second largest salt flat on the planet after Bolivia’s Salar de Uyuni.
+We also make a stop at the red rocks named ‘Piedras Rojas de Hierro’.
 Overnight La Casa de Don Tomas or similar.
 (BL)

 Atacama Desert